brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 There is a universe of methods and techniques that are interesting and were not covered in this post.
 To name a few:
 - An application of the CAVI to other members of the [Exponential Family of Distributions]({{ site.baseurl }}{% post_url 2019-11-20-Exponential-Family-Distributions %}) and Stochastic Variational Inference is detailed in the papers [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) and [Stochastic Variational Inference](http://www.columbia.edu/~jwp2128/Papers/HoffmanBleiWangPaisley2013.pdf);
-- Another very famous method for inference is the [Expectation Maximization algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm), covered in [Brian Keng's post](http://bjlkeng.github.io/posts/the-expectation-maximization-algorithm/) and that I plan to cover as well in the future;
 - The KL divergence formula is non-symmetric for the two parameter distributions.
 For details on the application of forward- and reverse KL divergence, relating to computing variational loss based on $$KL( q(z) \mid\mid p(z\mid x))$$ vs $$KL(p(z\mid x) \mid \mid q(z) )$$, refer to [Augustinus Kristiadi's plost](https://wiseodd.github.io/techblog/2016/12/21/forward-reverse-kl/), [Eric Jang's post](https://blog.evjang.com/2016/08/variational-bayes.html) and [Brian Keng's post](http://bjlkeng.github.io/posts/variational-bayes-and-the-mean-field-approximation/);
 - Pytorch provides detailed examples with explanations of implementations of Variational Inference in Pytorch.
 A good place to start is [*SVI Part I: An Introduction to Stochastic Variational Inference in Pyro*](https://pyro.ai/examples/svi_part_i.html);
-- Finally, a bit off-topic, there is some discussion on whether methods based on approximated posteriors and Bayesian methods are any good for more complicated models, particularly for Deep Neural Nets.
+- Finally, a bit off topic, there is some discussion on whether methods based on approximated posteriors and Bayesian methods are any good for more complicated models, particularly for Deep Neural Nets.
 If you're curious, I recommend the papers [Quality of Uncertainty Quantification for Bayesian Neural Network Inference](https://arxiv.org/abs/1906.09686) and [How Good is the Bayes Posterior in Deep Neural Networks Really?](https://arxiv.org/abs/2002.02405).